waelowis/Python/README.md

 ## Introduction

  ### Study Plan
- >  This course is designed to complete in four months depends on thew student Absorption.
+ >  This course is designed to complete in four months depends on the student Absorption.
- >  Is meting is held twice/week for 60minutes at every session.
+ >  The meeting is held twice a week for 60 minutes at every session.
  >  The student is going to take assignments at every session to correct its logic at the next session.

  ### Introduction and How Python works